State visit by Michael D. Higgins to the United Kingdom

-The state visit of Michael D. Higgins to the United Kingdom occurred on 7 April 2014.
-It was the first state visit of a President of Ireland to the United Kingdom.
+Michael D. Higgins paid the first state visit of a president of Ireland to the United Kingdom on 7 April 2014.
 The visit came three years after the first state visit by a reigning British monarch to what is now the Republic of Ireland following its independence.

 President Michael D. Higgins and his wife Sabina Higgins were welcomed by Queen Elizabeth II on 8 April at Windsor Castle on the first day of a four-day visit.
-The President attended a formal meeting with UK Prime Minister David Cameron on the same day.
+The President attended a formal meeting with Prime Minister David Cameron on the same day.

 He also met opposition party leaders at Westminster, as well as meeting then-Mayor of London Boris Johnson.

 Programme

 Departure (7 April)

 President and Mrs Higgins left Áras an Uachtaráin with full military honours at 2.30pm.
 A Guard of Honour was provided by the 12th Infantry Battalion, and the Army No. 1 Band played the Presidential Salute.
 The President was accompanied by a motorcycle Escort of Honour to Baldonnel Aerodrome where he departed at 4pm for Heathrow Airport.

-The party was greeted on arrival after 5pm by the Ambassador of Ireland to the United Kingdom, Daniel Mulhall, and his wife Greta; The 8th Viscount Hood, Lord-in-Waiting to The Queen; Sir David Brewer, Lord-Lieutenant of Greater London; and Sir Bernard Hogan-Howe, Commissioner of the Metropolitan Police.
+The party was greeted on arrival after 5pm by the Ambassador of Ireland to the United Kingdom, Daniel Mulhall, and his wife Greta; The 8th Viscount Hood, Lord-in-Waiting to the Queen; Sir David Brewer, Lord-Lieutenant of Greater London; and Sir Bernard Hogan-Howe, Commissioner of the Metropolitan Police.
 Members of the Queen's Colour Squadron of the Royal Air Force provided a guard of honour.

 Tánaiste and Foreign Minister Eamon Gilmore and his wife Carol Hanney also travelled with the President.
 The Irish delegation included the Secretary General to the President, Adrian O'Neill; Secretary General to the Government, Martin Fraser; Department of Foreign Affairs Secretary General, David Cooney; the President's chief of protocol, Orla O'Hanrahan; adviser, Liam Herrick; and the President's aide-de-camp, Colonel Brendan McAndrew.
 The President spent the night at the Kensington Hotel, in South Kensington.